bitnami/charts/redmine/charts/mariadb/README.md

     mariadb-x.x.x.tgz
 ```

-The above command set the MariaDB `root` account password to `secretpassword`.
+The above command sets the MariaDB `root` account password to `secretpassword`.
 Additionally it creates a standard database user named `my-user`, with the password `my-password`, who has access to a database named `my-database`.

 Alternatively, a YAML file that specifies the values for the parameters can be provided while installing the chart.
 For example,